crawfis/TempleRun1-NoArt/README.md

 	- Subscribed by GameController
 - ActiveTrackChanged
 	- Published by TrackManager
-	- Subscribed by DeathWatcher, GUIController, PlayerController
+	- Subscribed by DeathWatcher, GUIController, TurnController
 - LeftTurnRequested
 	- Published by InputController
-	- Subscribed by PlayerController
+	- Subscribed by TurnController
 - RightTurnRequested
 	- Published by InputController
-	- Subscribed by PlayerController
+	- Subscribed by TurnController
 - LeftTurnSucceeded
-	- Published by PlayerController
+	- Published by TurnController
 	- Subscribed by TrackManager
 - RightTurnSucceeded
-	- Published by PlayerController
+	- Published by TurnController
 	- Subscribed by TrackManager
+- PlayerFailed
+	- Published by
+	- Subscribed by DistanceController, PlayerLifeController
+- PlayerDied
+	- Published by PlayerLifeController
+	- Subscribed by GameController
 - CountdownStarted - Not implemented
 - CountdownTick - Not implemented